cejuliano/oligactis_foot_regeneration/README.md

 ./resources/RNA_processing.sh [insert prefix here]
 ```

-After the pipeline has finished running for all samples, read count matrices need to be calculated for the data generated in this study and for the data from Wenger et al. you can execute the code within your terminal session by running:
+After the pipeline has finished running for all samples, read count matrices need to be calculated for the data generated in this study, you can execute the code within your terminal session by running:

 ```
 cd resources